JohnWong/designwithfontforge.com/en-US/Completing_the_Lower_Case.md

----
-published: true
-layout: bookpage
-weight: 26
-category: workflow
-title: Completing the Lower Case
+# Completing the Lower Case
----

 You may have noticed in fonts you've seen before that, while each letter has its own shape, they all relate to each other.
 By carefully de-constructing a few glyphs, you gain the building blocks of nearly all the others.